isabella232/AuditEvents-SIEM/docs/index.md

         2. Host: the hostname or IP address of the Syslog receiver.
         3. Port: the listening port of the Syslog receiver.
         4. Protocol: the transport protocol, from 'tcp', 'encryptedtcp', or 'udp'.
 Encrypted TCP is TLS encapsulation over TCP, as supported by [SyslogNet]().
         5. Event Map: The Audit Events SIEM project supports configurable message formatters, to allow customization of the details transmitted to the Syslog receiver and compatibility with multiple versions of the Apprenda Cloud Platform, as new Audited events may be added to the platform from release to release.
-A default mapper compatible with Apprenda Cloud Platform 8.1 is included as the `default` Event Map.
+A default mapper compatible with Apprenda Cloud Platform 8.1 is included as the `default` Event Map (or as `8.1` for future proofing).
+Formatters supporting the Arcsight CEF format are available in the `8.1CEF` Event Map.
+Note that for the 8.1CEF formatters, the `cs1` field is used to record original values and `cs2` field to record new values, as json-encoded objects with secrets redacted.
      1. On the Access tab, configure the Addon for restricted development team access and a single instance per development team.
     ![Details](Step4.6.3.PNG)
         1. It is recommended that the Syslog addon only be provisioned on the Operator development team or teams.
         2. There should be only one instance of the Syslog addon per development team.

 ### 5. Test the Add-on Configuration ###
 Using the Actions dropdown, select "Test" for the addon to attempt a connection to the chosen endpoint, and send a test Syslog message from the platform to the Syslog receiver. ![Details](Step5.PNG) ![Success](Step5.success.PNG)

 ### 6. Provisioning the Add-on to the Operator Team ###
 1. Connect to the Developer Portal as a member of the Operator development team.
 1. Provision the Add-on into the development team